If you're betting on the Safeway Open First Round Leader market then check out our combined FRL current/event form stats

-Course Overview: The North Course is a classical, tree-lined track that's set up to be scoreable at the Safeway.
+Course Overview: The North Course is a classical, tree-lined track that's set up to be scoreable at the Safeway Open.
 It's not overly long at just over 7,150 yards, however the Par 72 features plenty of dog-legs with Napa Valley Oaks and Redwoods strategically placed to block approach shots.
-Miller rerouted a number of holes, lengthened the course and reworked the bunkering with the goal of creating an 'Augusta-type' feel.
+Miller re-routed a number of holes, lengthened the course and re-worked the bunkering with the goal of creating an 'Augusta-type' feel.
 Fairways are on the tight side and were difficult to hit - 3rd most difficult in 2017, 6th most difficult on Tour) in 2015, but the penalty is not massive despite 3" rough.
 Green complexes and surrounding rough are the main defence with some fairly severe undulations, but with winning totals at -15/273 (twice) and -18/270 12 months ago, this course is more than attackable - especially when green conditions are receptive.

 This event has traditionally always favoured free-scoring players who can putt beautifully and confidently on greens that have Poa Annua within their structure.
-As we know poa annua is not every player's cup of tea.
+As we know Poa Annua is not every player's cup of tea.
 Previous to 2015, a winners' list with Molder, Blixt, Walker and Bae clearly indicated that strong putters, and those with an excellent scrambling game from the rough, had an advantage in Northern California.
 But in the past 2 renewals ball-strikers in the shape of Brendan Steele and Emiliano Grillo have won here at Silverado.
 Steele has always had a penchant for putting on the west coast though having grown up in California.